smok-serwis/zookeeper-volume/README.md

 In HYBRID mode syscalls `lock` and `flock` are mapped to no-ops.
 They will create a file for all it's worth.

+It works much better if you `ls -R` the entire mounted directory prior to using files from there.

 # Changelog

 # v1.3